raymondworkshop/raymondworkshop.github.io/_posts/about.md

 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
 You can also find me on [Twitter](https://twitter.com/_muyun) or [Github](https://github.com/muyun).
 <br> <br>

-Outside of Technology & Philosophy world, I also like self-improvement, Nature, and local cultures NOW.
+Outside of Technology & Philosophy world, I also like self-improvement, and experiencing something.
 <br> <br>

 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S. A. (Nokia Corporation now).